 Step 3: Once the youth have applied and you have determined which Boards/Commissions they will be serving on, the next step is informing the youth and also the City, School Board, and the Non-Profit leaders which youth will be serving with them during the coming year.
 Here are examples of letters sent to youth members and the HCI leadership team informing them of their new youth Board members.

-Step 5: General Orientation – this is the time to explain to the youth members the general expectations of the program.
-In presenting an overview of the program spend time talking about the important role they will have in their community, how they can gather input from their peers and bring that back to the boards they are sitting on to amplify youth voice, and who will be there to support them throughout the year.
-It is also a good time to gather contact information, have them sign a commitment form and to get their picture to build an online directory.
+Step 5: General Orientation – This is the time to explain to the youth members the general expectations of the program.
+In presenting an overview of the program, spend time talking about: the important role they will have in their community; how they can gather input from their peers and bring that back to the boards they are sitting on to amplify youth voice; and who will be there to support them throughout the year.
+It is also a good time to gather contact information, have them sign a commitment form, and get their picture to build an online directory.
 Forms to help you through this general orientation are here: